ActuallyTaylor/Firefly/README.md

 - [x] Support for Language Changing

 - [x] Dynmaically creating Gutter and Line styles

+- [ ] Brand new line number system as it is causing massive lag along with a new text view system.

 - [ ] Fix issues with themes not showing the correct colors when the token has a font weight modifier